-- exposures to banks, multilateral institutions and sovereigns in respect of foreign exchange and money market activities and the management of the Bank's liquidity portfolios; - on and off-balance sheet exposures to bank and corporate counterparties in respect of obligations under trade finance transactions including letters of credit, guarantees and bonds; and - loans and overdrafts to corporates, partnerships and private individuals arising from the Bank's commercial, real estate and commodity finance lending activities.
+- Exposures to banks, multilateral institutions and sovereigns in respect of foreign exchange and money market activities and the management of the Bank's liquidity portfolios; - On and off-balance sheet exposures to bank and corporate counterparties in respect of obligations under trade finance transactions including letters of credit, guarantees and bonds; and - Loans and overdrafts to corporates, partnerships and private individuals arising from the Bank's commercial, real estate and commodity finance lending activities.

-Country Risk is the risk that obligors may not be able to meet their obligations in a country for a variety of non-obligor specific reasons, including political or economic changes or other actions by a government.
+Country Risk is the risk that obligors may not be able to meet their obligations for a variety of non-obligor specific reasons, including political or economic changes in their country of risk or other actions by a government that may prevent the conversion of local currency and/or the transfer of funds outside that country.